hjfitz/dashy/README.md

 - [ ] Github issues
 - [ ] Toggl timers
 - [ ] Notes (?)
-- [ ] UPSU Leaderboards
+- [x] UPSU Leaderboards
 - [ ] Actually useful links
-- [ ] News
+- [x] News

-- [ ] On site load, pass requests off to different web workers for POWER
+~~On site load, pass requests off to different web workers for POWER~~
+- [ ] Run a scheduler and emit socket.io events per scheduled item

 ### github issues
-- Websocket driven
 - New issue given a list of issues, should find and notify (notification API + sound)
 - Give a list of repos to track

 ### toggl timers
-- socket driven (?) or hacky setInterval timer
 - give a list of things to track

 ### Notes